hagna/xyz/README.md

 Also, the environment variables RemoteAddr and LocalAddr are set to the remote address and local address of the connection in question.

-## Authentication combinations

-Y authenticating X/Z can be combined in many ways.
-Here's a sampling:

-1. Y will authenticate X/Z using `auth.sh`.

-        ./Y -noverify -auth auth.sh :5000
-        ./Z -noverify -auth sendauth.sh 9.8.7.6:5000 :443
-        ./X -noverify -auth sendauth.sh 9.8.7.6:5000 :8443

-2. Y will authenticate X/Z using client-side certificates.

-        ./Y ca.crt :5000
-        ./Z -noverify -cert mycert -key mykey -ca ca.crt 9.8.7.6:5000 :443 ./X -noverify -cert mycert -key mykey -ca ca.crt 9.8.7.6:5000 :8443

-3. Y will authenticate X/Z using client certificates first and fall back to `auth.sh` if the certificates do not verify first.

-        ./Y -auth auth.sh ca.crt :5000
-        ./Z -noverify -auth sendauth.sh 9.8.7.6:5000 :443
-        ./X -noverify -cert mycert -key mykey -ca ca.crt 9.8.7.6:5000 :8443

-X/Z can also authenticate Y.  You may have noticed that `-noverify` has been used a lot in these modest examples.
-Y can also run with verifiable TLS enabled (as shown in the following command).
-Then X/Z clients will verify the server by default (and must be run with -ca):

-    ./Y -cert relay.crt -key relay.key -ca ca.crt :5000
-    ./Z -ca ca.crt -cert mycert -key mykey 9.8.7.6:5000 :443
-    ./X -ca ca.crt -cert mycert -key mykey 9.8.7.6:5000 :8443

 ## Z names